USDA NASS (June 2025) Acreage, ISSN: 1949-1522, p. 32.

 Feedipedia, Rapeseed meal, https://www.feedipedia.org/node/52 [“Rapeseeds contain 40-45% oil and yield about 55-60% oil meal when fully extracted by crushing followed by solvent extraction.”

-About 36% of sunflower seeds (the 12th largest crop) is used for crush.[5]
+About 37% of sunflower seeds was used for crush.[5]
 The crush generates both oil and coproduct sunflowerseed meal.
 The meal goes to animal feed.[6]

 Yoana Newman, Univ. of Wisconsin-Madison, Ryegrasses for Pastures, Crops and Soils. https://cropsandsoils.extension.wisc.edu/articles/ryegrasses-for-pastures/

-USDA Foreign Agricultural Service, Production, Supply and Distribution (PS&D) database, reporting period January 2024, for year 2023.
-[Graphical query for sunflowerseed meal, United States, Feed Waste domestic consumption is equal to total domestic consumption (261,000 metric tons)]
+USDA Foreign Agricultural Service, Production, Supply and Distribution (PS&D) database, reporting period August 2025, for year 2024.
+[Graphical query for sunflowerseed meal, United States, Feed Waste domestic consumption is equal to total domestic consumption (157,000 metric tons).
+Additionally, about 10% of U.S. sunflowerseed meal is exported.]